jthlim/javelin-steno/script.md

   - _handler_ is either:
     - `func handler() { ... }`, or
     - `func handler(<timerId>) { ... }`
+  - A special timerId of -1 can be used to specify that a timerId should be allocated by the system.
+This should only be used with `isRepeating` set to 0.
+This timer cannot be checked with `stopTimer` or `isTimerActive`.

 - `func stopTimer(<timerId>)`